Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Signs of Exercise Intolerance

 Labradors are also predisposed to exercise intolerance.
-You’ll need to keep this in mind when exercising your dog, especially during the summer months when the heat will exacerbate any problems your dog has with exercise.
+You’ll need to remember this when exercising your dog, especially during the summer months when the heat will exacerbate any problems your dog has with exercise.

-If you see any of the following signs while exercising your Labrador, stop the activity and let your dog rest.
+Stop the activity and let your dog rest if you see any of the following signs while exercising your Labrador.

 Damage to the Paw Pads

-Some dogs get so absorbed in their play that they accidentally put excessive strain on the paw pads.
-Dr. Susan Jeffrey explains to PetMD that some dogs will “run until the pads on their feet tear and will then run some more.”
+Some dogs get so absorbed in their play that they accidentally strain the paw pads excessively.
+Dr. Susan Jeffrey explains to PetMD that some dogs will “run until the pads on their feet tear and then run some more.”

 If you see that your dog is limping or using one foot over another foot, check to make sure their paw pads are in good condition.
 Even though paw pad injuries are typically painful, some dogs will ignore the very clear sign that they need to stop to continue playing.